 Little Mermaid Statue

-Whilst in the main bit of the city a visit to Amalienborg Palace is also a must, the royal family live here and my friend said often you do see them walking in and out of the palace as the grounds are not fenced off which is something that I really liked and the area really made me feel like I was stepping back in time so its on this list of things to do in Copenhagen!
+Whilst in the main centre of the city a visit to Amalienborg Palace is also a must, the royal family live here and my friend said often you do see them walking in and out of the palace as the grounds are not fenced off which is something that I really liked and the area really made me feel like I was stepping back in time so its on this list of things to do in Copenhagen!

 The Round Tower